vclsean/adultholdslistreformatter/README.txt

 7.)
 Applies alternating row backgrounds

-An example problem you may encounter: titles that include a year or that otherwise contain numbers more than three digits long will be deleted by step 4.
+An example problem you may encounter: titles that include a year or that otherwise contain numbers more than three digits long will have those numbers deleted by step 4.
 This is just one example of a problem you might encounter; there are likely others.